-I spent a few years peripherally involved in the UK ‘Neotantra’ scene, but left because I felt there was a lot about it that wasn’t quite right.
-This ranged from questions about cultural appropriation/inauthenticity, to fears about abusive behaviour by facilitators, to a sense that chronically ill people in the scene were being encouraged to take part in powerful practices that might not be that great for them, with no one willing to pick up the pieces afterwards.
-It’s a non-disabled luxury to be able to attend a weekend workshop that brings up past traumas and then go back to work as normal the following week.
+I spent a few years peripherally involved in the UK ‘Neo-Tantra’ scene, but left because I felt there was a lot about it that wasn’t quite right.
+This ranged from questions about cultural appropriation and inauthenticity, to fears about abusive behaviour by facilitators, to a sense that chronically ill people in the scene were being encouraged to take part in powerful practices that might be unsafe for them, with no one willing to pick up the pieces afterwards.
+It’s a non-disabled luxury to be able to attend a weekend workshop that brings up intense emotions or traumas and then go back to work as normal the following week.

 I reached a point of such irritation with the whole thing that I decided to try to find out wtf if any of this stuff they were teaching was real.
 No one ever made reference to actual tantric texts in any of the events I attended, and I was deeply confused.
 This is when I came across Tantra Illuminated: The Philosophy, History and Practice of a Timeless Tradition while searching online.

 Christopher Wallis (also known as Hareesh) is a scholar-practitioner with thirty years of experience (having been initiated into the practice of yogic meditation at sixteen) and fifteen years of formal education.
 He reads Sanskrit, has degrees from Oxford, Rochester and Berkeley in his area of study, and currently teaches meditation, yoga darśana (practical philosophy), Tantrik philosophy, Sanskrit, mantra-science, and offers spiritual counselling.
 Tantra Illuminated aims specifically to clear away some of the myths and confusions around ‘Tantra’ and offer a clear overview of its philosophical and historical context for the Westerner, as well as introducing some of its key practices.